spiral/shopify-starter-kit/README.md

 1. Clone this repo to own project folder
 2. Install dependencies
 3. Set actual data to the config.yml file
-4. Clean `./theme` folder (if you want to use own Shopify theme)
+4. Open `./theme` folder
 5. Download current Shopify store with the command `npm run download:theme` Then all your store files will be placed into the `./theme` folder and everything is ready to go.

 All new functionality (scripts and styles) you can add directly to `./src` folder.
-After the build they must be processed and placed in `./dist/assets` as build artifacts.
+After the build they must be processed and moved to `./dist/assets` folder as build artifacts.
 We are using webpack: `mini-css-extract-plugin` for build style files, and it should work for you.

 ❗**NOTE**: If you need to build only js scripts for theme, you don't need to clean up the whole src folder.